-“Control Freak” has a very negative stigma associated with it.
+“Control Freak” has a very negative stigma.
 Are you a control freak?
 Do you have to have things your way?
-Rigid and unmoving in our idea of the proper way to get things done.
+Rigid and refusing to compromise on your idea of the proper way to get things done.
 Most of us, I feel, would answer no to those questions.

 But let me ask it a little differently.
 Have you ever caught yourself reloading the dishwasher because your kids/spouse/significant other didn’t do it right?
 Have you refolded towels because your way is the “proper” way to do it?
 Re-arranged clothes in a drawer or food in the pantry?